 Adding a swimming pool is sure to be a popular decision for the whole family.
 Under PD rights, you can build an outdoor pool within your garden as long as the area it covers does not exceed 50 per cent of your garden.

 If you’d rather your pool was indoors, see point eight for the rules on creating an outbuilding.
+Bear in mind that swimming pools are not popular with everyone, so if you're thinking of selling up any time soon, this is something you need to consider very carefully.

 13. Think about cladding